julian-molina/Documentation/pages/suite/suite-webhook-notifications.md

 ## Run a Quick Local Test

-Before setting up the actual signal at the corresponding provider, you may run a quick local test that will help you familiarize with the way in which Superalgos handles webhooks.
+Before setting up the actual signal at the corresponding provider, you may run a quick local test that will help you familiarize with how Superalgos handles webhooks.

 In the crypto ecosystem node menu, select *Add Signals Providers*.
 A structure of nodes is added with a signals provider node that allows you to run a little test.
 Select *Configure Signals Provider* on the menu.